When you make a purchase using links on our site, we may earn an affiliate commission. Read More.

 As the child keeps growing, you could get a booster seat, and when he’s up to 12 YO or older, he/she could use regular seatbelts.

-This type of seats can be used in rear-facing and forward-facing positions; hence, the name convertible child safety seats.
+This type of seat can be used in rear-facing and forward-facing positions; hence, the name convertible child safety seats.

 You can continue to use this seat until your child outgrows the recommended weight and height in the user manual.
 Some of these seats can be suitable for toddlers.